juanparati/MyBackup/README.md

 Defined by option "**compress**".

 It will compress the snapshot file as a GZ file.
 The ".gz" extension will be added to a snapshot file.

+The snapshot file is streamed directly without the requirement of an intermediate dump file, so it reduces the disk space during the dump stage.

+This option can accept alternative an integer from 1 to 9 that indicates the gzip compression level.

+By default, compress is equal to "false" so the snapshot file is not compressed.

 ### Check replication